 - the kinds of information that need to be conveyed in each paragraph

-The template will vary a little bit from person to person; the important thing is to have a consistent template for yourself that you’ve worked out in advance of the official test.
+The template will vary a little bit from person to person; the important thing is to have a consistent template for yourself that you have worked out in advance of the official test.

 As a general rule, essays should have either four or five paragraphs total.
 The first paragraph is always the introduction, the last paragraph is always the conclusion, and the body (middle) paragraphs are for the examples we choose to use.

-Each paragraph should contain certain things; these are listed in the below sections.
-The information does not need to be presented in the given order below, though; just make sure that each paragraph does contain the necessary information in some sort of clear and logical order.
-In addition, the information listed below is the minimum necessary info; you can certainly add more where appropriate.
+Each paragraph should contain certain things; these are listed in the following sections.
+The information does not need to be presented in the given order, though; just make sure that each paragraph does contain the necessary information in some sort of clear and logical order.
+In addition, the information listed here is the minimum necessary info; you can certainly add more where appropriate.

 First, read the essay prompt.
-It will look / feel just like the Critical Reasoning arguments we see on the Verbal portion of the test, so tackle it in the same way!
-The argument will most closely resemble Assumption Family arguments, so find the conclusion and make sure you understand how the author is trying to support his / her conclusion.
+It will look/feel just like the Critical Reasoning (CR) arguments we see on the Verbal portion of the test, so tackle it in the same way!
+The argument will most closely resemble Assumption Family arguments, so find the conclusion and make sure you understand how the author is trying to support their conclusion.
 Next, brainstorm any assumptions* that you can think of and jot these down (or type them into the essay response area).

-*Note: if you haven’t started studying CR Assumption Family questions yet, assumptions are unstated pieces of information that the author is assuming must be true in order to draw his/her conclusion.
+*Note: if you have not started studying CR Assumption Family questions yet, assumptions are unstated pieces of information that the author is assuming must be true to draw their conclusion.

 Next, articulate flaws.
-Any assumptions are automatically flaws, because the author hasn’t established that those assumptions are, in fact, true.
+Any assumptions are automatically flaws, because the author has not established that those assumptions are, in fact, true.
 You may also think of other flaws along the way.

 Finally, pick your two or three best flaws; these will form the basis of your essay.

-This whole process should take roughly 3 to 4 minutes.
+This whole process should take roughly three to four minutes.
 Many people find this the hardest part of writing an essay; you can practice by opening up the essay chapter of your Official Guide book and simply brainstorming for one essay prompt.
-Don’t write the whole essay—just do the brainstorming portion once a day (only 5 minutes out of your day!) for a week or two and you’ll become much more skilled at this step.
+Do not write the whole essay—just do the brainstorming portion once a day (only five minutes out of your day!) for a week or two, and you will become much more skilled at this step.